krivenko/libcommute/doc/loperator/state_vector.rst

     - :expr:`sv[n]`

   * - :expr:`update_add_element(sv, n, value)`
-    - Add a value of some type :type:`T` to the :expr:`n`-th element of :expr:`sv`.
+    - Add a value of some type :type:`U` to the :expr:`n`-th element of :expr:`sv`.
     - :expr:`sv[n] += value` or :expr:`sv[n] = sv[n] + value`

-      The compound-assignment from type :expr:`T` will be used whenever :expr:`sv`'s elements support it.
+      The compound-assignment from type :type:`U` will be used whenever :expr:`sv`'s elements support it.
 Otherwise, the implementation will fall back to the simple addition.